CFeregrino/scWGCNA/README.md

     to be started with all the genes in our example dataset, as this is very small.
 Normally, the function would find variable genes for us.
+    The function prints some long messages, with important information about the analysis.
     **Important** If we obtain many modules with apparent expression in only 1, or a couple of cells, we can use the option “less=T” in this function, to remove such modules.